 The grant may be used by selected student recipients for college tuition and related expenses.
 Scholarship payments will be made directly to the recipient’s college of choice.

 Columbine Memorial Scholarship for Teachers awards one $1,500 scholarship annually to support teachers and school professionals who have made a positive impact in their school and/or larger community.
-The deadline for the scholarship is March 4, 2017.
+This scholarship is now closed.
 Click here for more information.

 Beyond Jeffco: Colorado Opportunity Scholarship Initiative and Scholars Program: This new scholarship of the Foundation connects low income students from across the County to scholarship to support post secondary credentialing or certification, removing affordability as the barrier towards completing a post secondary career pathway.
 The goal is to help students not only attend a post secondary program, but help students complete their credentialing program at an in-state CDHE approved program or institution.
 Scholarships will be awarded as either full or partial tuition assistance costs to leverage other available sources funds.
 Funded by a matching grant awarded by the CDHE and funds raised by the Foundation as part of a Countywide Campaign to support our graduates, the Foundation will award up to 1 million dollars to serve Jeffco high school seniors.
 The program also supports the District offset costs related to select qualifying concurrent enrollment expenses.

 Jeffco Schools Foundation has awarded Beyond Jeffco scholarships to select partner institutions: